Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Proposed Approach

 Here, $w \in \R^{N \times 2}$ corresponds to the motion vector in the camera image plane defined by $w(x, \cdot) = [u(x, \cdot), v(x, \cdot)]^{\text{T}}$ where $u \in \R^{N}$ and $v\in \R^{N}$ are the horizontal and vertical motion operators, respectively.
 The term $\xbi \in \R^{N \times 2}$ represents the sequential image pair $[ \xb^l, \xb^{l+1} ]$ where $\xb^l \in \R^N$ is the column-wise vectorization of an image at the index $l$ describing a time instant.
 Similarly, the term $\xbd \in \R^{M \times 3 \times 2} $ represents the corresponding sequential 3D pair of point clouds composed of $[ \Xb^l, \Xb^{l+1} ]$ where $\Xb^l \in \R^{N \times 3}$ is the point cloud at time instant $l$.
-In words, \eqref{motion} finds the optimal parameters that minimizes the distance (in the $\ell_2$ sense) between a sequence of $L$ motion vectors computed from the camera and LiDAR modalities, independently.
-One thing to note from \eqref{motion} is that the 3D motion vectors are re-projected into the image plane using a state of the 6DOF parameters $ \tb \in \SE3$ and the camera intrinsics and thus \eqref{motion} computes motion distances in the image plane.
-As another side note we add that motion distance comparisons in \eqref{motion} are only performed at pixel locations occupied by valid re-projection of LiDAR measurements and that each motion vector regardless of modality is normalized to be of unit $\ell_2$ norm.
+In words, Equation \eqref{motion} finds the optimal parameters that minimizes the distance (in the $\ell_2$ sense) between a sequence of $L$ motion vectors computed from the camera and LiDAR modalities, independently.
+One thing to note here is that the 3D motion vectors are re-projected into the image plane using a state of the 6DOF parameters $ \tb \in \SE3$ and the camera intrinsics and thus Eq. \eqref{motion} computes motion distances in the image plane.
+On another side note we would like to mention that motion distance comparisons are only performed at pixel locations occupied by valid re-projection of LiDAR measurements and that each motion vector, regardless of modality, is normalized to be of unit $\ell_2$-norm.